 The description of the hot-plug sequence follows.

-2. How it works: When reset is asserted for a time equal to 128* user_clk time_period before performing a hot plug sequence, enough NA_IDLES are generated for the remote link to deassert Channel Up without errors.
+2. How it works: When reset is asserted for a time equal to 128* user_clk time_period before performing a hot plug sequence, a sufficient number of NA_IDLES are generated for the remote link to deassert Channel Up without errors.

-3. Limitations: If the preceding sequence is not followed, SOFT/DATA errors are possible so that the link does not have a graceful shutdown.
+3. Limitations: If the preceding sequence is not followed, SOFT/DATA errors are possible and the link does not have a graceful shutdown.